carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-macro-to-enum.rst

   (Conditional include guards are exempt from this constraint.)
 - Macros must not be defined adjacent to other preprocessor directives.
 - Macros must not be used in any conditional preprocessing directive.
+- Macros must not be used as arguments to other macros.
 - Macros must not be undefined.
+- Macros must be defined at the top-level, not inside any declaration or definition.

 Each cluster of macros meeting the above constraints is presumed to be a set of values suitable for replacement by an anonymous enum.